trustedshops/trustedshops-ios-sdk/README.md

 Customization and debug mode work the same as for the shop review views.
 See the [documentation](#documentation) for further information.

-You can also access the data of customers' individual ratings, i.e. a list of all the comments and grades that customers made.
+You can also access the data of customers' individual ratings, i.e. a list of all the comments and grades that customers gave.
 Since this can be quite a bit we leave it to you to decide how you want to present this data to your app users.

 To load the list of all individual customer reviews & comments, do the following: